Ottawa Home Builder Ratings

 Ottawa's Best Home Builders

-The Pro Builder Rating is comprised of an aggregation of performance data sourced from the Tarion Home Warranty Program to assess a Builder Quality score, the Better Business Bureau to assess a Customer Dispute Engagement score, and further research and analysis to assess a Customer Engagement score.
+The Pro Builder Rating is comprised of an aggregation of performance data sourced from the Home Construction Regulatory Authority (HCRA) to assess a Builder Quality score, the Better Business Bureau and Customer Ratings to assess a Customer Dispute Engagement score, and further research and analysis to assess a Customer Engagement score.
 Metrics are updated semi-annually.

 1st